MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-dw.md

  The management pack deployment process can take several hours to complete.
 It's a best practice not to turn off any Service Manager computers or stop any Service Manager services during this time.
 During this registration process, you can continue to use the Service Manager console to perform any Service Manager functions that you want.

- To ensure that reporting data will be available, use the procedures in the following topics to register the data warehouse and deploy the management packs.
+ To ensure that reporting data will be available, use the procedures in the following sections to register the data warehouse and deploy the management packs.

 ## Run the Data Warehouse Registration wizard